Lee Health COVID-19 Vaccine Updates

-With the COVID-19 strain of coronavirus making headlines across the world, it’s important to provide information about how to prevent its spread and how Lee Health is prepared to support the community.
+With the COVID-19 strain of coronavirus making headlines across the world, it’s important to provide information about how to prevent its spread and how Lee Health supports the community.

 There are seven known coronaviruses that can affect humans, and four of them are relatively common and cause cold-like symptoms.

-Just because someone is diagnosed with coronavirus, that does not mean it is the COVID-19 strain.
+Just because someone is diagnosed with coronavirus does not mean it is the COVID-19 strain.

 SWFL Stronger Together